cilium/cilium/Documentation/bpf.rst

     $ clang -O2 -Wall -target bpf -c xdp-example.c -o xdp-example.o
     # ip link set dev em1 xdp obj xdp-example.o

+.. note:: Attaching an XDP BPF program to a network device as above requires
+          Linux 4.11 with a device that supports XDP, or Linux 4.12 or later.

 For the generated object file LLVM (>= 3.9) uses the official BPF machine value, that is, ``EM_BPF`` (decimal: ``247`` / hex: ``0xf7``).
 In this example, the program